trento-project/docs/guides/manual-installation.md

 nginx: the configuration file /etc/nginx/nginx.conf syntax is ok
 nginx: configuration file /etc/nginx/nginx.conf test is successful
 ```
-Otherwise the output will indicate what needs to be adjusted.
+If there are issues with the configuration, the output will indicate what needs to be adjusted.

 **Step 6**: Reload Nginx to apply changes: